 If two molecules interact via a hydrogen atom, then so-called hydrogen bridges occur.
 Strong forces of attraction are formed between the positively charged hydrogen atom, and a free electron pair of a nitrogen, oxygen, or fluorine atom.
 Hydrogen bridges are only formed with the most electronegative elements (N, O, and F).
 At this, there is a donator and an acceptor.

-In case of the donor, the hydrogen atom is bonded to a highly electronegative partner, whereby the hydrogen atom becomes the positive pole (positive partial charge) and the binding partner becomes the negative pole.
-The acceptors are generally covalently bonded nitrogen, oxygen or fluorine atoms, which possess a negative partial charge.
+In the case of the donor, the hydrogen atom is bonded to a highly electronegative partner, whereby the hydrogen atom becomes the positive pole (positive partial charge) and the binding partner becomes the negative pole.
+The acceptors are generally covalently bonded nitrogen, oxygen, or fluorine atoms, which possess a negative partial charge.

 The relevance of the hydrogen bridges in the biochemistry:

 - DNA: Base pairing, an amalgamation of the DNA strands

 - RNA: tRNA (formation of intramolecular hydrogen bridges)